-Fort Funston, just south of the city, is a dog-walkers' paradise with a hilltop dog park and views of the Pacific.
+Fort Funston, just south of the city's Ocean Beach, is a dog-walkers' paradise with a hilltop dog park and views of the Pacific.
 You can hike along the bluffs and sand dunes, on groomed trails, and take paths that veer toward beaches below.
 There’s a large and diverse population of flowers and plants.
 You may see a variety of birds, rabbits, hawks and other wildlife.
 Kites and hang gliders lift off from the cliffs at Fort Funston and the old military batteries make for interesting exploration.

 Cayuga Park is an unlikely destination, tucked under a well-traveled section of BART track.
 But what draws people into the 11-acre sanctuary is the striking wood carvings, created by the park's caretaker, Demetrio Braceros.

 If you link to the photo gallery, you won't be as taken aback as if you walked in cold.
 Still, it's difficult to describe the mood created by this park's sculpture garden, juxtaposed against the industrial feel of the area.